enclot/GoProBLE/README.md

 1. Put the GoPro in the same state as when connecting the app, waiting for pairing.
 2. Connect from Arduino
+   * Hero6
      * Nothing is displayed on the GoPro, so please check the connection with the Arduino console.
+   * Hero9
+     * Once paired, the camera should beep and display “Connection Successful”.